WhiskerWeirdo/BanterBrain-Buddy/README.md

 - No ability to check for Twitch followers
 - ElevenLabs API check (preloading voices) can sometimes timeout after 15 seconds.
 This makes the first time you use it, probably quite a bit slower when editing persona's, but that's only until it works.
 This cannot really be fixed on my side.

+### RELEASE V0.1.3 BETA
+- Enabling Ollama in the settings screen while its not running now handled gracefully instead of crashing.
+Testing Ollama now also handles issues more gracefully instead of crashing.
+-
 ### RELEASE V0.1.2 BETA
 - Elevenlabs speed optimization.
 It only needs to load the voices when you are busy editing persona's that use Elevenlabs and not in other events.